Code-Institute-Submissions/memory-blocks/README.md

 - [Jasmine](https://jasmine.github.io/index.html)

-  - Jasmine was used to test this projects JavaScript functions.
+  - Jasmine was used to test this project's JavaScript functions.

 ## Testing